Fred-org/FRED-docs/source/Setting Up/GPU tuning.rst

     Set the number of independent execution queues on each device.

     A number >=2 is required for hiding memory transfer latency between CPU and GPU.
-    A number 4-6 of queues is required for increasing performance in the generation of the dose influence matrix Dij.
+    A number 4-6 of queues is required to increase performance in generating the dose influence matrix Dij.

 .. tip::
     In case of memory shortage on the GPU, the variables FGE_PRIMARY_MAX_BATCH, FGE_SECONDARY_MULT_FACTOR, and FGE_CL_NQUEUEDEV can be used to reduce the memory needed by the GPU kernel.